sahas-eashan/BB-Alr-8/README.md

 **Red → Yellow → Pink → Brown → Green**.

 The robot achieves the goal by:
-- Detecting the colors sequentially in the arena.
+- Following the colors sequentially in the arena starting from any given position.
-- Following the given pattern.
 - Stopping once the goal is completed.

 ## Repository Structure